-The International Studies major is offered through an interdisciplinary program which integrates social, economic, political, geographic, and historical perspectives in the examination of the dramatic trends toward increased interdependence among nations.
-It seeks to develop an awareness of the fact that many problems or issues which have been regarded as primarily domestic can no longer be understood or resolved without consideration of the global context.
-The program also aims to provide majors with a recognition of the importance of cultural diversity, through grounding in a specific foreign culture and language, as an essential complement to the international courses in the curriculum.
+Many problems or issues which have been regarded as primarily domestic can no longer be understood or resolved without consideration of their international or comparative contexts.
+The International Studies major is offered through an interdisciplinary curriculum which integrates social, economic, political, and historical perspectives in the examination of the dramatic trends toward increased interdependence among nations, and of the contested and contrasting patterns of change in different parts of the world.
+The program also equips majors with a grounding in a specific non-English language as a key skill for better comprehending international issues.

 International Studies majors are strongly encouraged to take advantage of study abroad opportunities.

-The International Studies major is prepared to enter graduate training in various fields of international relations and area specialization.
-Careers in international business and government are often sought as well as careers in teaching, journalism and related fields.
-The major is good preparation for entry into a variety of graduate programs.
+The International Studies major is a good foundation for careers in international organizations, business, and government or in fields like teaching, journalism, community development, and dispute resolution.
+The major is good preparation for entry into a variety of graduate programs, including those leading to Master's degrees in International Affairs as well as Law, Management, Public Policy, Urban and Regional Planning and other professional fields of endeavor.

-Requirements for the International Studies Major (12 Credits)
+Requirements for the International Studies Major (48 semester hours)